 Set on a peaceful strawberry farm, this unique accommodation is located in the countryside of Clendenin, West Virginia, and can provide guests with a relaxing getaway to the forested foothills of the Appalachian Mountains.
-Must hike 1/3 mile to site-trail not conducive to cars or campers.
+Must hike 1/3 mile up hill to site-trail not conducive to cars or campers.
 Hosts have a designated camp site with a fire ring but guests are welcome to explore the woods and pick a location that is most comfortable for their stay.
 Only one family per night in our woods.
 A Full Breakfast is served in the dining room of the Farm House between 8 am and 9 am and is available during one's stay-just notify the Innkeeper upon arrival (there is an extra charge of $10 a person).
 Strawberries are in season May through early June.
 10 minutes to Elk River for Fishing and Kayaking, 25 minutes from Charleston, WV attractions like Mountain Stage, Clay Center, Concerts, Capital Tours, and Cultural Center.
 90 minutes from New River Bridge and Rafting.

 - Check in: After 3PM

 - On arrival: Meet and greet

 You know what would make this trip even better?

 Take advantage of these offers available to add to your trip to Strawberry Farm Forested Camping-

 Start your trip off right with a bundle of firewood waiting for you at your c...Read more

 Half dozen eggs

 Rental of our Propane Camp Stove/Oven.
 Will be set up at camp site for your u...Read more